breatheco-de/content/src/content/lesson/learn-to-code-js.md

 ## If…else…

-The first tool you have is the "if…else" conditional.
+The first tool you have is the `if…else` conditional.
 It is very easy.
 You can tell the computer to skip any part of your code depending on the current value of your variables.

-The "if" statement allows you to execute a piece of code if certain conditions are met (or are true).
-The “else” statement will execute an alternate piece of code in case the condition is false.
+The `if` statement allows you to execute a piece of code if certain conditions are met (or are true).
+The "else" statement will execute an alternate piece of code in case the condition is false.

 ```javascript
 if (number < 18) {